mgao6767/mingze-gao/posts/beta-unlevered-and-levered/index.md

 **asset beta**.

 Note that the **asset beta** is a syncronym for **unlevered beta**.
-It is not, however, the asset's beta $\beta_A^l$ when the firm is leveraged as in equation (2) to (4).
+It is not, however, the asset's beta $\beta_A^l$ when the firm is leveraged.
 This convention is confusing indeed, so throughout this post, I'm using *asset's beta* to refer to the beta of a portfolio of all securities (debt and equity) of the levered firm.